What next for Boston bombing suspect?

 His injuries included throat wounds and it was not clear how much he communicated with anyone before the complaint was filed.

-But "if there's any statement they want to use against him," the Miranda issue is "something defence counsel will be fixated on," Rosensaft said.
+But "if there's any statement they want to use against him," the Miranda issue is "something defense counsel will be fixated on," Rosensaft said.

 The case is U.S. v.
 Tsarnaev, U.S. District Court for the District of Massachusetts, No. 13-2106.